storageos/api-manager/controllers/pvc-label/README.md

 Controller verifies that the current StorageClass UID matches.
 If not, labels are not synchronised for the PVC.

 To re-enable PVC label sync when there is a StorageClass UID mismatch, manually confirm that any StorageClass parameter changes are intended to be applied, then remove the PVC StorageClass annotation.

+If the PVC does not have the `storageos.com/storageclass` annotation and was provisioned by StorageOS, the PVC Label Sync Controller will add it, using the UID of the current StorageClass matching the name.
+This allows PVCs created prior to `v2.4.0` (when the [PVC StorageClass Annotation Mutator](controllers/pvc-mutator/storageclass/README.md) was added), to participate in PVC Label Sync.

+**It is possible that pre-`v2.4.0` PVCs were created with a different StorageClass than the current, and that the parameters from the new StorageClass will be applied when a label sync for the PVC is triggered.**

 ## Trigger